indama/indama/README.md

 A trusted mobile developer for your business needs.
-Developed high-quality iOS apps for thousands of users, focusing on performance and user experience.
+Developed high-quality Mobile Apps for thousands of users, focusing on performance and user experience.

 - 🌱 Knowledge of iOS and Flutter